 We feel it is our responsibility to aim to provide you with the best possible dental services in a comfortable environment.
-Our objectives are those of high quality and preventative care.
+Our objectives are those of high quality and preventive care.
 We strive to build mutual trust with each one of our patients.
-Our diagnosis is based on a common goal of achieving maximum comfort, function, health and esthetics.
+Our diagnosis is based on a common goal of achieving maximum comfort, function, health, and esthetics.

-We will ask you about your homecare routine, take x-rays, assess your periodontal health, perform an oral cancer screening, record documentation of your present teeth, restorations and pathology.
-With all of this information, we will then create a treatment plan for you, explain our findings of your oral health and discuss your treatment plan options.
+We will ask you about your homecare routine, take x-rays, assess your periodontal health, perform an oral cancer screening, and record documentation of your present teeth, restorations, and pathology.
+With all of this information, we will then create a treatment plan for you, explain our findings of your oral health, and discuss your treatment plan options.

 At this appointment, if you have any questions or concerns regarding your dental health, it is important to relay them to our staff.
 We love to educate you and give you as much information and assistance as we can to help you maintain a healthy mouth.

 For a new patient appointment, we highly recommend a full mouth series of x-rays.
 This complete series of x-rays is important for proper diagnosis and treatment planning.
 It is a series of 18 x-rays, which allows us to see all of your teeth radiographically.

 The bitewing x-rays are a series of 4 x-rays and only show the coronal (top) portion of the posterior teeth (not the root surface).
 This series of x-rays is usually not adequate for proper initial evaluation and treatment planning.

 There are many problems that can go undiagnosed without a full mouth series x-ray.
 Also, many cavities cannot be seen by only looking in your mouth.
 Small cavities in between your teeth can often only be detected radiographically.